-- Optimizes efficient use of court resources. - Enables seamless collaboration by court staff and stakeholders from any location. - Provides courts the flexibility and adaptability to meet their current and future needs. - Ensures strategic alignment across the judicial branch. - Improves business continuity and disaster recovery. - Reduces reliance on local hardware and facilities, and their associated maintenance and support requirements. - Modernizes technology infrastructure. - Accelerates reliable deployment of new services to meet the needs of court users. - Supports rapid infrastructure scalability during emergency and nonemergency situations. - Promotes sustainability by using cloud providers' energy-efficient technologies and renewable energy, reducing the need for local power, cooling, and hardware.
+- Optimizes efficient use of court resources. - Enables seamless collaboration by court staff and stakeholders from any location. - Allows courts to meet their current and future needs with flexibility and adaptability. - Ensures strategic alignment across the judicial branch. - Improves business continuity and disaster recovery. - Reduces reliance on local hardware, facilities, and their associated maintenance and support requirements. - Modernizes technology infrastructure. - Accelerates reliable deployment of new services to meet the needs of court users. - Supports rapid infrastructure scalability during emergency and nonemergency situations. - Promotes sustainability by using cloud providers' energy-efficient technologies and renewable energy, reducing the need for local power, cooling, and hardware.